Dedicated, diverse and involved

 Receptionist & Assist.
 Office Administration

 Bailey has worked with multiple non-profit organizations in various roles, including office administration.
-She is outgoing, organized, cheerful and looks forward to meeting and providing information and service to our members and the general public.
+She is outgoing, organized, cheerful, and maybe too positive to boot.
+She looks forward to meeting and providing information and service to our members and the general public.

 Bev works one on one with leagues who have local planning and development issues they need to address.
 With the help of the elected EFCL Planning Committee, she works on the development of position papers and advice regarding major issues effecting the majority of Community Leagues.